Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Introduction

-We propose an expression-independent, numerical ILC technique for a robust and effective CMB foreground reconstruction.
-In this work, we apply the novel numerical method over the global ILC proposed by \cite{Sudevan_2018}, making use of the Planck mission’s theoretical CMB angular power spectrum \citep{Planck2018VI} in our computation of the reduced variance of the output map.
-We apply the genetic algorithm (GA) for estimating optimal ILC weights to produce a clean map.
-An evolutionary algorithm such as this involves several inherent parameters that need to be studied extensively for such an implementation.
 For our study of the method over the large angular scales, we make use of the low-resolution WMAP and Planck observations as input at HEALPix~\footnote{Hierarchical Equal Area isoLatitude Pixelation of sky, e.g., see~\cite{Gorski2005}} $N_{\text{side}} = 16$.
 We smooth the input maps by a Gaussian beam at 9\textdegree FWHM.
 Presumably, this also reduces the pixel-uncorrelated noise level (which is dominant on smaller angular scales).

 We perform detailed Monte Carlo simulations to ensure the statistical sanity of our method.
 We find that this novel GA-ILC method produces a clean map with a minimal residual foreground.
 The residuary contamination tends to occupy small localized regions close to the galactic plane.
 The angular power spectrum of the clean map contains no apparent bias in the multipole range of $2 \leq \ell \leq 32$.
 The reconstruction errors in the angular power spectrum are also minimal and conform to the cosmic variance-induced errors.